 How can the EU Ecolabel help market your Canadian product?

 With full implementation of the Canada-European Union Comprehensive Economic and Trade Agreement (CETA), 98 per cent of EU tariff lines are duty-free for Canadian goods.
 The accord has strengthen economic relations and boosted Canada's trade with the world’s second-largest market, and effective EU Ecolabel marketing can drive a Canadian company’s success abroad.

 Consumers are inundated with the “green” claims of thousands of products and having the EU flower visible on your Canadian products and marketing materials guarantees a high level of transparency, reliability and credibility; fulfilling consumers increasing demand for real, environmentally sustainable products.

 How can it help you enter new markets?

 Consumer markets are changing rapidly as people demand healthier and more environmentally friendly products.
 Once a niche market, a “Lifestyle of Health and Sustainability” (LOHAS) is emerging globally, and already reflects a third of the industrialized world.

-The worldwide LOHAS market is an incredible opportunity for Canadian brands, as those consumers tend to buy based on values, rather than price.
+The worldwide LOHAS market is an incredible opportunity for Canadian brands, as those consumers buy based on those values, rather than price.
 Coupled with a solid Canadian reputation, the EU Ecolabel enables Canadian companies to clearly demonstrate that their products are already in line with ecological market trends.